Stories from my personal journey learning about and delivering Nature-rooted programs across three different countries

 The final session the following week, I decided to base the story on an event that had happened the week before.
 While playing near some trees the children had discovered a snake.
 It was quite exciting for everyone to see and peaked their curiosity about snakes.
 One of the children identified it as a ribbon snake, so I decided to create a story about that...
 I also brought ribbons along to that session which inspired a variety of crafts using ribbons and sticks afterwards.

 So, now I've officially told four stories and I noticed how my confidence grew a little bit with each one.
 I know the skill will continue to get better with practice and so I feel inspired to carry on with integrating storytelling into future programs.
 It's a phenomenal tool to have as a practitioner as a means to inspire learning, encourage creativity and imagination, and build a sense of community.

 I hope by sharing these stories through this blog post, they might come in handy for someone else.
 Feel free to tweak and change (and improve) them to suit your group and context if you wish.
 I'd also love to hear of other storytelling journeys and/or good stories that you use with your groups!
-Leave a comment below or send me a message at email@example.com.
+Send me a message at email@example.com.

 Thanks and happy storytelling!